WebForks/receipt-tracker/README.md

 Need to work on

-send image to ai from storage (lookin into database function with pg_http or edge function)

 send json from ai to database

 display database row to frontend to ask user to confirm

-add loading screen while this is processing

 add confirmation for user to confirm and set account/category/subcategory